qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

    </body></html>

-* Apache doesn't know that he's supposed to answer requests pointing to the server named `x`.
-In order to setup the virtual host the simplest way would be to make a `x.conf` file in the :file:`/etc/apache/sites-available` directory that has the same content as file:`qgisplatform.demo.conf` except for the `ServerName` line that should be `ServerName x`.
+* Apache doesn't know that he's supposed to answer requests pointing to the server named ``x``.
+In order to setup the virtual host the simplest way would be to make a ``x.conf`` file in the :file:`/etc/apache/sites-available` directory that has the same content as file:`qgisplatform.demo.conf` except for the ``ServerName`` line that should be ``ServerName x``.
+You could also change where the logs go as otherwise the logs for the two virtual hosts would be shared but this is optional.
-* Let's now enable the virtual host with `sudo apt-get a2ensite x.conf` and the reloading the Apache service with `sudo systemctl reload apache2`.
+* Let's now enable the virtual host with ``sudo apt-get a2ensite x.conf`` and the reloading the Apache service with ``sudo systemctl reload apache2``.
 * If you try again to access the http://x/cgi-bin/qgis_mapserv.fcgi url you'll notice everything is working now!.